 Mountain Lion vs Bobcat: Senses

 Both cats rely on their senses to hunt, but it is hard to objectively compare animals’ senses.
-That being said, the mountain lion and bobcat both have keen vision and great hearing.
-The difference lies in their sense of smell, and the mountain lion simply doesn’t have good smelling.
+That being said, the bobcat vs mountain lion both have keen vision and great hearing.
+The difference lies in their sense of smell, and the mountain lion simply doesn’t have a good sense of smell.
 The bobcat has an excellent sense of smell, though.

 The bobcat gets the advantage in senses.